Kit Instructions for Automated Farm Kit

 When cutting the drip tape, make clean straight cuts.

-Install Drip Tape with emitter side up to reduce suctioning in of debris at shutdown.
+Install Drip Tape with emitter side up to reduce suctioning in debris at shutdown.

-By burying the drip tape at least a couple inches into the soil you can reduce the amount of expansion and contraction the tape may experience due to heat and cold.
+By burying the drip tape at least a couple inches into the soil or covering with mulch you can reduce the amount of expansion and contraction the tape may experience due to heat and cold.